cloudfoundry/community/toc/rfc/rfc-draft-cf-on-kind.md

 ## Summary

-Cloud Foundry local setup is currently cumbersome and has a steep learning curve.
+Cloud Foundry local setup with Bosh and cf-deployment is currently cumbersome and has a steep learning curve.
 This makes it difficult for new users to get started and slows down component development.
 We propose a simple and fast way to run Cloud Foundry locally, providing a better first-time user experience.
 Additionally, this enables developers to rapidly prototype, develop, and test new ideas in an inexpensive setup.

 ## Problem